zenml-io/zenml/examples/slack_alert/README.md

 # 📜 Learn more

-If you want to learn more about alerters in zenml in general or about how to build your own alerter steps in zenml check out our [docs](https://docs.zenml.io/extending-zenml/alerter).
+If you want to learn more about alerters in zenml in general or about how to build your own alerter steps in ZenML check out our [docs](https://docs.zenml.io/extending-zenml/alerter).